UNC-Libraries/SCTS-Documentation/Style Guide.md

 - :smiley: _One hundred years later, he was still eating blueberry pie._

-# Spaces and Dashes

-**One space rules:** Always use ONE space after punctuation (periods, colons, whatever).
-In an EAD finding aid, there is never a time that you need more than one space in a row.

-- :rage: _Smith gave birth to sextuplets in 1983.••They were called:••Manny, Moe, Jack, Eloise, Heloise, and Fran.••In 1984, Smith joined the Foreign Legion._

-- :smiley: _Smith gave birth to sextuplets in 1983.•They were called:•Manny, Moe, Jack, Eloise, Heloise, and Fran.•In 1984, Smith joined the Foreign Legion._

-Extra spaces in and around EAD tags: Extra spaces in and around tags are sometimes hard to see, but you must train yourself to be vigilant.
-These extra spaces show up in the beginning or middle of statements when the document is displayed in xml or html, resulting in too much space between words or causing misalignment of lists (e.g., online catalog terms, folder number lists, folder titles).
-Extra spaces at the ends of statements do not show up, but are discouraged.

-- :rage: `<bioghist><head>Biographical Note</head><p> Helen Maynor Scheirbeck (1935-2010), born in Lumberton, N.C., was a political scientist, educator, and community organizer.••</p>`_

-- :smiley: `<bioghist><head>Biographical Note</head>`_Helen Maynor Scheirbeck (1935-2010), born in Lumberton, N.C., was a political scientist, educator, and community organizer._

-- :rage: `<unittitle>•<unitdate>1922</unitdate></unittitle>`

-- :smiley: `<unittitle><unitdate>1922</unitdate></unittitle>`

-- :rage: `<c02><did><container type="folder">•1</container><unittitle>Correspondence, <unitdate type="inclusive">1920-1939</unitdate></unittitle></did></c02>`

-- :rage: `<c02><did><container type="folder">1</container><unittitle>•Correspondence, <unitdate type="inclusive">1920-1939</unitdate></unittitle></did></c02>`

-- :smiley: `<c02><did><container type="folder">1</container><unittitle>Correspondence, <unitdate type="inclusive">1920-1939</unitdate></unittitle></did></c02>`

-# UNC
+# Miscellaneous

 **University of North Carolina:** Our institution is currently the University of North Carolina at Chapel Hill.
 It has been so since 1963.
 Any materials relating to this institution through 1962 are from the University of North Carolina.
 For the earlier period, you can also say University of North Carolina, Chapel Hill or University of North Carolina in Chapel Hill if you like.
 Use the appropriate full form of the name the first time it is mentioned in each section (Collection Overview, series/subseries scope and content notes) so that it can be content tagged with `<corpname>` if needed.
 For subsequent mentions within sections, you can use UNC or UNC-Chapel Hill as appropriate.
 Do not use UNC-CH.

-# Miscellaneous

 **Chair and chairman:** If we agree to use chair for both males and females, we cannot go wrong.